Special Event Permits

 - For Profit sponsor: $170

 Parking in Metered Districts

-If the event closes a street within pay to park metered area, fees are assessed for each metered space in the closed street area.
-Please note that on July 1, 2014 fees increased to $9.90 per space per day.
+If the event closes a street within pay to park metered area, fees are assessed for each metered space in the closed street area per day.
+The current fee is $9.90 per space per day.